fbeltrao/AzureFunctionExtensions/Readme.md

 }
 ```

-Parts of the code were removed to keep the post simple.
+Important: parts of the code were removed to keep the post simple.
 Check the source code for the complete implementation.

 ### Sample Functions
 #### Redis